scottj97/environment-modules-in-git/README.md

 # Enable updates when receiving pushes:
 git config --local receive.denyCurrentBranch updateInstead

+# Edit your global $MODULESHOME/init/modulerc file to use the new env
+# var MODULES_REPO instead of hard-coding the path (requires Modules
+# 4.1).
+Your modulerc should have:
+##   setenv MODULES_REPO /home/modules/modulefiles
+##   module use /\$MODULES_REPO

 # Get localmodules file from GitHub
 curl --output localmodules https://raw.githubusercontent.com/scottj97/environment-modules-in-git/master/localmodules